Feminine Energy Lens Quiz: Discover the Energetic Pattern Blocking Your Peace

 ~

-It was born from the emotional undercurrents of your early environment.
-Maybe your caretakers gave you love only when you were agreeable, easy, accommodating.
-Maybe emotions like anger, sadness, or desire were met with disapproval, punishment, or withdrawal.
-So you learned: to be safe is to smile, to perform, to be “good.”
+To dissolve this lens (and to find lasting peace) is to first understand that these lens didn't come out of pure chance but from the the emotional undercurrents of your early environment.
+Most likely, your parents/caretakers may have given you love only when you were agreeable, quiet, nice, and/or are a "good girl".
+Perhaps emotions like anger, sadness, or desire were met with disapproval, punishment, or withdrawal.
+So you likely learned that in order to be loved, you have to perform to be the "good girl."

-The Good Girl becomes fluent in reading the room, adjusting her tone, suppressing her needs, and being exactly who others need her to be.
-She’s the caretaker, the peacekeeper, the one who anticipates everyone’s needs—but quietly forgets her own.
-Her value becomes wrapped around being wanted.
-Her safety, around being chosen.
+And so, as you grow up, the Good Girl likely becomes fluent in reading the room, adjusting her tone, suppressing her needs, and being exactly who others need her to be.
+She’s usually the caretaker, the peacekeeper, the one who anticipates everyone’s needs—but quietly forgets her own.
+As a good god girl you may feel like you are only valuable when you are wanted.
+And that your sense of safety is dependent on other people-- more specifically, that you are safe only when you are chosen.

-But underneath the sweet smile and practiced poise lives a deeper grief: the pain of self-abandonment.
+But underneath the sweet smile and practiced poise, the Good girl feels a deeper grief-- i.e. the pain of self-abandonment.
 Over time, the Good Girl loses access to her own desires, her own no’s, her wildness, her sensuality, her life force.
-She may feel emotionally numb or easily overwhelmed.
+She may feel emotionally numb or be easily overwhelmed.
 She may struggle to make decisions for herself.
 She may give herself away—sexually, energetically, or emotionally—just to feel connected.

-To heal this lens is to reclaim your emotional body as sacred.
-To feel your feelings all the way through without shame.
-To remember that your no is as holy as your yes.
-That your emotions aren’t “too much”—they are the tides of your soul, leading you to a life that feels more true to you.
+To heal this lens is to come back to yourself-- not just for what you "should" do but how you actually feel inside.
+It is to feel your feelings all the way through without shame nor judgement.
+It is to realize how your no is as holy as your yes.
+And that your emotions aren’t “too much”—they are the tides of your soul, leading you to a life that feels more true to you.

-And from this sacred reclamation, life begins to respond differently.
-Your career becomes a natural expression of Self rather than rules and rigid restrictions.
-Your relationships become more reciprocal.
-Your creativity flows more freely.
-Your body softens into safety.
+And from this sacred reclamation, life begins to blossom differently, my dear.
+Your career becomes a natural expression of Self rather than rules and demanding structure.
+Your relationships also become more deep where you feel emotionally and spiritually felt.
+Your creativity also begins to flow more freely as your body becomes accepted.

 A memory your soul is longing to return to: